Last Week Tonight segments about Donald Trump: Episode 15: "Trump's Second Term"

 Ahead of the 2024 U.S. Presidential Election, John Oliver posited what a second term of Donald Trump's presidency might look like.
-It started by highlighting Trump's ranting about his then-impending sentencing over the Stormy Daniels hush money case, his lies of trans-people being the invention of "the radical left just a few years ago," and claims of cutting fundings to any schools that has a vaccine or mask mandate.
+It started by highlighting Trump's ranting about his then-impending sentencing over the Stormy Daniels hush money case, his lies about trans people bringing about the invention of "the radical left just a few years ago," and claims of cutting funding to any schools that have vaccine or mask mandates.

-Of note is Trump's generous use of Nazi-esque rhetoric, such as calling his enemies "vermin", and the introduction of Project 2025, a 900-page handbook compiled by the Heritage Foundation and was often referred as "Trump's game plan" for his second presidential term.
-John highlighted some of the damages that Project 2025's plans can do, including dismantling NOAA, eliminating the Head Start program, outlines for plans to defund the Department of Justice and the FBI, eliminate the Department of Education and Commerce and, in a rather bizarre twist, plans to outlaw pornography and suggesting that those who produce and distribute them should be imprisoned.
+Of note is Trump's generous use of Nazi-esque rhetoric, such as calling his enemies "vermin", and the introduction of Project 2025, a 900-page handbook compiled by the Heritage Foundation, often referred as "Trump's game plan" for his second presidential term.
+Oliver highlighted some of the damages that Project 2025's plans could do, including dismantling NOAA, eliminating the Head Start program, outlines for plans to defund the Department of Justice and the FBI, eliminate the Department of Education and Commerce and, in a rather bizarre twist, plans to outlaw pornography, and suggesting that those who produce and distribute them should be imprisoned.

-Oliver drew the connection that so many of the people responsible for the Project 2025 document were once part of or still is part of Trump's administration and or campaign.
-Individuals named on the episode includes Russ Vought, Stephen Miller, Jared Kushner, John McEntee, and Larry Kudlow among others as the architects and advocates of Project 2025.
+Oliver drew the connection that so many of the people responsible for the Project 2025 document were once, or still are, part of Trump's administration and/or campaign.
+Individuals named on the episode include Russ Vought, Stephen Miller, Jared Kushner, John McEntee, and Larry Kudlow among others as the architects and advocates of Project 2025.